Clamentos/ProjectBlackhole/project-blackhole/src/main/java/io/github/clamentos/blackhole/framework/scaffolding/README.md

 # Scaffolding package
 This package is aimed at defining the framework APIs via interfaces and basic classes and is composed of several sub-packages:

+- cache.
-- exceptions
+- exceptions.
-- persistence
+- persistence.
-- servlet
+- servlet.
-- task
+- task.
-- transfer
+- transfer.